On Using Certified Training towards Empirical Robustness: Related Work

 \subsection{Neural Network Verification and Certified Training}

 As outlined in $\S$\ref{sec-cert-training}, a neural network verifier computes lower bounds to the worst-case logit differences $\zxdiffopt$.
 Given its centrality to state-of-the-art certified training schemes ($\S$\ref{sec-hybrid}), we have focused on the inexpensive IBP algorithm ($\S$\ref{sec-ibp}).
 However, a significant number of verifiers exist, for which tighter lower bounds are typically associated with larger overhead.
 One line of work, inspired by abstract interpretation~\citep{Cousot1977} builds abstract domains over-approximating the neural network~\citep{Singh2018,Singh2019}.
 Lower bounds can be also obtained by solving linear programs replacing network non-linearities with convex relaxations~\citep{Ehlers2017,Anderson2020,Tjandraatmadja,Singh2019b}, potentially through dual formulations~\citep{Wong2018,Dvijotham2018,Bunel2020b,DePalma2021,DePalma2024b}.
 Alternatively, a series of fast verifiers relies on back-propagating linear bounds through the network~\citep{Zhang2018,Xu2021,Wang2021}.
 Tight bounds can be plugged in within a branch-and-bound framework~\citep{Bunel2018,Bunel2020} to yield a verifier that solve the verification problem in equation~\cref{eq-verification} exactly for piece-wise linear networks, with state-of-the-art complete verifiers often relying on a combination of linear bound propagation with dual bounds~\citep{Ferrari2022,Zhang2022}.
-Earlier certified training schemes~\citep{Gowal2018,Wong2018,Zhang2020,Mirman2018,Shi2021} typically rely on linear bound propagation or IBP to create a loss function for certified training using equation~\cref{eq-loss-ver}.
-As described in $\S$\ref{sec-hybrid}, later schemes combine this with adversarial training, attaining better certified robustness when using branch-and-bound post-training.
-We here rely on expressive losses ($\S$\ref{sec-expressive-losses}) owing to their versatility and state-of-the-art performance.
+Earlier certified training schemes~\citep{Gowal2018,Wong2018,Zhang2020,Mirman2018,Shi2021} typically rely on linear bound propagation or IBP to create a loss function for certified training using equation~\cref{eq-loss-ver}. \citep{boopathy2021fast} present SingleProp: a regularizer which, computed at the cost of a single network evaluation and applied on top of the clean network loss, trades certified robustness for computational efficiency.
+As described in $\S$\ref{sec-hybrid}, many later schemes combine IBP bounds from equation~\cref{eq-ibp} with adversarial training, attaining better certified robustness when using branch-and-bound post-training.
+We here rely on expressive losses ($\S$\ref{sec-expressive-losses}) owing to their versatility and state-of-the-art performance, and on ForwAbs ($\S$\ref{sec-forwabs}), a conceptually-simpler alternative to SingleProp which we add on adversarial losses to enhance empirical robustness.
 Finally, while we focus on $\ell_\infty$ certified training schemes applicable to ReLU networks and based on deterministic lower bounds to $\zxdiffopt$, alternative techniques include randomized methods~\citep{Cohen2019}, Lipschitz regularization~\citep{Huang2021}, and ad-hoc architectures~\citep{Xu2022,Zhang2022b}.